 Maybe, depending on your situation.
 I recommend you validate the problems and solutions that you think will help next.
 We offer a follow-on live virtual course called Design Lab when you want to get started.

 Paul Wright has been supporting community benefit projects and leaders for over 20 years.
 He has helped them access $20 million in capital to start and grow projects such as: community services facilities, affordable housing, main street businesses, entrepreneurship training.
 Wright Venture Services, LLC is trusted by agencies such as: Kauffman FastTrac, Catholic Charities USA, Social Enterprise Alliance and Appalachian Regional Commission.

-We are able to do this due to regional partnerships and support such as Communities of Healing in West Virginia and a free curriculum from Kauffman Foundation.
-If you live in West Virginia, please email us for a special coupon code for a greater discount and access to a local mentor.
+We are able to do this due to regional partnerships and support such as Communities of Healing in West Virginia.
+If you live in West Virginia, please email us for a special coupon code for a greater discount.

 Yes.
 Even if you complete the course, but still feel this course isn't for you, we will give you a full refund.